Search

 Rutgers’ main campus is within the catchment area of the Jewish Federation in the Heart of New Jersey, which told The Jewish Link it was aware of the sidewalk loophole and is in communication with local law enforcement authorities, but could not comment further at this time.

 Rutgers had suspended SJP in December after its supporters blocked students from entering buildings and targeted Jewish students with hateful speech and other disruptive actions, but was later reinstated on a probationary basis.
 However, SJP violated the terms of its probationary status in May when word was received students planned to disrupt finals, forcing the cancellation of a number of them and resulting in the university suspending the group until at least July 4, 2025.
 During this period, SJP is not being recognized by Rutgers and can’t reserve rooms, participate in campus activities, join intramural sports or serve on councils.
-A request to the university for comment on whether the latest incident will result in further action against the group was not returned.
+University Spokesperson Megan Florance Schumann said Rutgers will conduct a review of what occurred to determine whether there were violations of the student code of conduct.

 Debra Rubin has had a long career in journalism writing for secular weekly and daily newspapers and Jewish publications.
 She most recently served as Middlesex/Monmouth bureau chief for the New Jersey Jewish News.
 She also worked with the media at several nonprofits, including serving as assistant public relations director of HIAS and assistant director of media relations at Yeshiva University.